-\para We will now use the functor $\jj^*$ defined in \ref{defj} in order to get a normalized version of the filtered complexes defined in \ref{deffil}.
-To begin with, we replace the ring $\smash{\cal O^{crys}_.}$ (which is not $\Z/p^.$-normalized for the \'etale topology) with the following.
+\para We will now use the functor $\jj^*$ defined in Def. \ref{defj} in order to get a normalized version of the filtered complexes defined in Def. \ref{deffil}.
+To begin with, we replace the ring $\smash{\cal O^{crys}_.}$ (which is not $\Z/p^.$-normalized for the \'etale topology) by the following.

 \begin{defn} Recall the morphism of ringed topoi $l:\smash{T^\s_{.,et}}\to \smash{T^\s_{et}}$.
 We set \end{defn}